CONTENIDO/CONTENIDO/README.txt

 1) Installation requirements
 -------------------------------------------------------------------

-- MySQL, Version 3.23.37 or higher
+- MySQL, Version 5 or higher
-- PHP4 >= 4.1.0
+- PHP-Modules: GDI, MySQL
-- Webserver Apache, IIS or others (Recommendation: Apache)
+- Webserver Apache Version 2, IIS or others (Recommendation: Apache)
 - Existing Database - WARNING: Existing tables with the same names as Contenido tables will be removed (only preserved during an update)